 HOW DO I CLEAN MY INSTANT POT?

-Just wash the liner and lid with dish soap and warm water, or run it through the dishwasher.
-Some people find the sealing ring for the lid traps odors, and they like to have two on hand, one for sweet dishes and one for savory foods.
-But by storing the lid upside down you can probably avoid that.
-You can also use the steam function with a little vinegar and lemon juice to remove any odor from the liner and sealing ring.
+Cleaning your instant pot is easy — You take out the liner and lid and wash with dish soap and warm water.
+You can also run it through the dishwasher for convenience.
+Some shoppers have found the sealing ring for the lid traps scents, and they like to have two on hand, one for sweet dishes and one for savory foods.
+To combat any lingering odors, store the lid upside down or run the pot using the steam function with a little vinegar and lemon juice.

 If you scald the bottom of your pot, Williams recommends the powder version of Barkeepers Friend.